b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 ```

 For me too much boilerplate code.
 The code that I don't want to type, read or
 process in my head.
-Additionally, probably it will not run faster than the
+Additionally, in general a java code will probably not run
-Julia's equivalent.
-The difference in lengths may be even greater for more
+faster than its Julia's counterpart.
+Moreover, the difference in lengths may be
-complicated programs.
+even greater for more complicated programs.

 ## Pleasure to write {#sec:jl_pleasure_to_write}

-According to [stack overflow's
+According to [this stack overflow's
 survey](https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages)
 Julia got one of the best loved-dreaded ratio among the examined programming
 languages.